OlsonTyler0/ctf-multitool/README.md

 ### Video Content
 - [Competing in the ALLES.
 CTF - Team Recording in Real Time](https://www.youtube.com/watch?v=DGuRI_SPZYg) - A great video about the Alles! ctf team playing in a Google CTF Finals.
 Talking all aobut methodologies and how they go through competitions
 - [Real world CTF Finals 2018](https://www.youtube.com/watch?v=2S_TXaGYD8E) - A great video from LiveOverflow about an in person capture the flag competition that was held in china.
+- [Advanced tips and tricks for capture the flag](https://www.youtube.com/watch?v=Vh3gN-Pog1k&t=934s) an AMAZING talk from John Hammond about capture the flags.
 #### Channels to look at
 - [Live Overflow](https://www.youtube.com/@LiveOverflow)
 - [John Hammond](https://www.youtube.com/@_JohnHammond)